melkati/CO2-Gadget/README.md

 # TODO

 - [x] Test and enable WIFI feature
+- [x] Test and enable TFT Display support
+- [x] Test and enable OLED Display support
 - [x] Test and enable MQTT feature
+- [x] Support enabling and disabling of BLE (Bluetooth Low Energy), WiFi and MQTT without recompiling by activating/deactivating on the buit in menu
+- [ ] Implement full support for PM
 - [ ] Test and enable ESP-Now feature
-- [x] Test and enable OLED Display support
-- [ ] Implement full support for PM
-- [x] Enable enable and disable BLE, WiFi and MQTT without recompiling by activating/deactivating on the buit in menu

 # Credits